 This wonderful recipe is easy to make but elegant enough to serve to company.
 You can make it ahead of time too.
 Stuff the chicken and put it in the baking dish.
 Mix the tomato sauce mixture just before you want to bake the chicken, though, or the cornstarch will break down in the acidic tomato mixture.

-You can substitute blue cheese, or any kind of cheese you'd like, for the feta cheese if you'd like in this easy recipe for cheese stuffed chicken breasts.
-You could also use any strong flavored cheese, such as sharp cheddar.
+You can substitute any kind of cheese you'd like for the feta cheese in this recipe, even a strong-flavored cheese such as sharp cheddar.

 Make sure that you always cook chicken to 165°F as tested with a reliable meat thermometer for food safety reasons.
 Make sure that the thermometer is not inserted into the stuffing, though, or the reading will not be accurate.

 - 4 boneless, skinless chicken breasts

 - 1/2 teaspoon dried oregano leaves

 - 2 tablespoons olive oil